Sapna-kispotta/Sapna-kispotta/README.md

 # Ice-Cream Web

-A digital ice cream menu designed with HTML, CSS, and JavaScript.
+A ice cream menu designed with HTML, CSS, and JavaScript.

 **Features**